Colorado Capital Infrastructure in Support of Team-based Comprehensive Primary Care

 - The intent of creating health equity

-For-profit clinics will be considered if they meet the above criteria and can demonstrate an active caseload of at least 40% of Medicaid clients with a low profit margin.
+For-profit clinics will also be eligible to apply for the primary care capital funding, provided they meet the criteria and can also demonstrate an active caseload of at least 40% of Medicaid clients with a low profit margin.

 Links to additional program guidance and the online application system are available on the program website.